 Why track it: This metric gives you insight into how many customers are interested in products but do not proceed to buy.
 By comparing this to other metrics on this list, you can develop strategies for reducing abandonment rate and get more customers through to sale.

 The checkout abandonment rate is the percent of customers that initiate checkout and then abandon purchase.
 This is a step further than cart abandonment, which means you’ve expended more effort to get them to that stage.
-It’s important to capitalize at checkout, as customers are close to making a purchase.
+It’s important to capitalize at checkout, as customers are closest to making a purchase at this point.

 Why track it: This gives you specific information about incomplete transactions after customers are poised to buy.
 You will want to analyze and develop strategies to decrease this rate over time, as it can have a major impact on your revenue.